HL7/fhir-skin-wound-ig/source/pages/usecase-receive.md

 **_2. Evidence of Receive/Retain Record Entry_**
 The creation of the corresponding FHIR RLE [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and [US Core Provenance (R4)] resources related to #1.

-### WAT Data Storage
+### WATT Data Storage
-The expectation for the Wound Assessment Registry (WAR) actor system is that all of the Wound Assessment Template data will be processeded as a single transaction.
-This will result in the Wound Assessment Registry (WAR) actor's (FHIR) data repository storing a local copy of the WAT data FHIR resources:
+The expectation for the Wound Assessment Registry (WAR) actor system is that all of the Wound Assessment and Treatment Template (WATT) data will be processeded as a single transaction.
+This will result in the Wound Assessment Registry (WAR) actor's (FHIR) data repository storing a local copy of the WATT data FHIR resources:
 * #1 - fully populated created version 1 instances

 ### RLE Data Storage
 The expectation here is that the generated RLE data FHIR instances will be:
-* #2 - one [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and one [US Core Provenance (R4)] instance for each corresponding WAT data FHIR resource received and created
+* #2 - one [AuditEvent](http://hl7.org/fhir/R4/ehrsrle/ehrsrle-auditevent.html) and one [US Core Provenance (R4)] instance for each corresponding WATT data FHIR resource received and created

 <p>&nbsp;</p>

 ### Data Examples

-Example FHIR resource instances illustrating the expected contents of the WAT and RLE data (FHIR resource instances) the Wound Assessment Registry (WAR) actor system will store after each of the _FHIR RLE Events_:
+Example FHIR resource instances illustrating the expected contents of the WATT and RLE data (FHIR resource instances) the Wound Assessment Registry (WAR) actor system will store after each of the _FHIR RLE Events_:

 **_1. Receive/Retain Record Entry_**
 - [Condition-skinwoundassert-receive](Condition-skinwoundassert-receive.html)